lumbar fusion

 General Information | How does it stop the pain? | Failure Rate | Fusion Techniques | Fusion Alternatives | rhBMP-2

-(*It would be behoove the reader to study the Disc Anatomy Page before reading through this page, for I am going to make the assumption that you understand the basic anatomy of the lumbar spine and disc.)
+(*It would be behoove the reader to study the Disc Anatomy Page before reading through this page, for I am going to make the assumption that you understand the basics of lumbar spine and disc anatomy.)

 Lumbar Fusion: General Information

-Lumbar fusion is a very invasive (destructive) type of spine surgery that is performed in over 400,000 Americans each year because of intolerable low back pain, [4,39] 'sand its frequency of use is skyrocketing.
+Lumbar fusion is a very invasive (destructive) type of spine surgery that is performed in over 400,000 Americans each year because of intolerable low back pain, [4,39] and its frequency of use is skyrocketing.
 In a 2012 publication, Rajaee et al. reported a 137% increase in the utilization of lumbar fusion between 1998-2008, which was higher then either hip or knee replacement surgery.
-[39] The trend continues in 2024!
+[39]

 In addition to this significant rise in utilization, the cost of a single fusion surgery has reached an astonishing $81,960, which represents a 3.3 fold increase since 1998, [39] and the yearly price tag for all fusions performed in the US, as last calculated in 2008, was a staggering $33.9 billion.
 [39]

-Figure left represents a modern interbody fusion in which the pain-generating disc has been replaced by a cage or interbody spacer of some type that is surrounded by bone chips (or other fusion material), which are usually (for the best result) taken from the patient's own hip.
+Figure left represents a modern interbody fusion in which the pain-generating disc has been replaced by a cage (interbody spacer) that is surrounded by bone chips (or other fusion material), which are usually taken from the patient's own hip.
 Bone chips (bone graft material) are also packed between the especially-prepared transverse processes and/or between the facet/lamina region of the two vertebra.
 Posterior instrumentation, i.e., rods and screws, are also inserted and cinched down in order to place the motion segment in the proper sagittal alignment (slight extension) and, like a cast, will hold the motion segment very still while the bone chips to "ossify" or "harden."

 What Does the Research Say?
 Confusion?